mokaung/Stocks/res/SETUP-README.txt

 The Jar file is inside the res folder.
 How to run JAR:
 1. Open terminal and type "cd res"
-2. type "java -jar Stock.jar"
+2. type "java -jar Stocks.jar" for GUI type "java -jar Stocks.jar" for text

 How to create a portfolio of 3 stocks: